 - Please provide us with at least one month of lead time.
 It is difficult for us to fill requests made with short notice.
 Streaming rights often present more acquisition and access challenges than traditional physical formats.

-- Licensed audio, video, and image databases
+- Complete list of licensed audio, video, and image databases

 Low Cost or Free Options

 If a video is already legally available on the internet for rental or low-cost purchase via sources like Netflix, Hulu, iTunes, Amazon, etc., you can also suggest these options to your students.
 There is a handy website Can I Stream.It? to help determine streaming availability of specific titles.
 You can search YouTube through Creative Commons and Snag Films to find many free streaming videos.